 (Combinational) Drug screens:

-For the identification of compounds that effectively eradicate pediatric brain tumor cells, we perform (semi) high-throughput drug screens on primary cell cultures, either as monotherapy or in combination with other (epigenetic) drugs or gamma-irradiation.
+To identify compounds that can be incorporated into new treatment schemes, we perform (semi) high-throughput drug screens on primary cell cultures, either as monotherapy or in combination with other (epigenetic) drugs or gamma-irradiation.
 Radiotherapy is an important component of the current treatment schedules for most types of high-grade brain tumor in children, and – as such – should be considered when screening for novel agents.
 Drug screen libraries consist of both ‘classical chemotherapeutics’, and targeted agents: epigenetic-, kinase- or pathway inhibitors, depending on the methylation- and gene expression data of the primary tumor.
-In addition, the we use protein phosphorylation arrays that enable us to identify signal transduction routes that are essential for the growth of tumor cells, as well as pathways that are involved in escape mechanisms leading to drug resistance.
-This allows the logic design of combinational therapies, in which the drugs act with an additive or synergistic effect.
-Preferably, we test compounds that have been proven safe in children and approved for the European market, to enable a quick translation to the clinic.
+In addition, we use gene expression profiling and protein phosphorylation arrays that enable us to identify signal transduction routes that are essential for the growth of tumor cells, as well as pathways that are involved in escape mechanisms leading to drug resistance.
+This allows a rational design of combinational therapies, in which the drugs act with an additive or synergistic effect.
+Preferably, we test compounds that pass the blood-brain barrier (BBB) and have been proven safe in children and approved for the European market, to enable a quick translation to the clinic.

 "In order to cure pediatric brain tumors we will need combinational treatment, and effective collaboration in multidisciplinary teams.”
 Dr. Esther Hulleman - Group leader